teco-kit/ARdevKitPlayer/README.md

 	* QtWebKitd4.dll
 7. Download and install the VisualStudio plugin from <a href="http://download.qt-project.org/official_releases/vsaddin/qt-vs-addin-1.1.11-opensource.exe">here</a>
 8. Download QuaZip from <a href="http://sourceforge.net/projects/quazip/files/latest/download">here</a>
-9. Build Quazip as a dll, exlained as  <a href="http://quazip.sourceforge.net/">here</a> under Building, testing and installing, or <a href="http://www.youtube.com/watch?v=mxlcKmvMK9Q">here</a> for a video howto
+9. Build Quazip as a dll, exlained as  <a href="http://quazip.sourceforge.net/">here</a> under Building, testing and installing, or <a href="http://www.youtube.com/watch?v=mxlcKmvMK9Q">here</a> for a video howto.
-10.Copy the compiled quazip.lib, quazip.dll and quazip.exp to the output folder of the project.
+10. Copy the compiled quazip.lib, quazip.dll and quazip.exp to the output folder of the project.
-11.Copy at all header ("*.h) files from [quazip download folder]/quazip to [project folder]\include 12.copy this files from [qt install folder]/src/3rdparty/zlib to [project folder]\include:
+11. Copy at all header ("*.h) files from [quazip download folder]/quazip to [project folder]\include
+12. copy this files from [qt install folder]/src/3rdparty/zlib to [project folder]\include:
 	* zconf.h
 	* zlib.h